 Tutoring for Graduate Students

-Whether you’re working on a seminar paper, a conference paper, a dissertation proposal, or a fellowship application, our writing tutors can help you at any stage of the writing process, from brainstorming to revising.
-While we cannot provide subject-area expertise or proofreading services, we can discuss writing strategies and principles, and share reader-based feedback on your work as general academic readers.
+Our writing consultants are graduate students and professional tutors from a range of disciplines.
+Whether you’re working on a seminar paper, a conference paper, a dissertation proposal, or a fellowship application, our writing consultants can help you at any stage of the writing process, from brainstorming to revising.
+While tutors cannot provide subject-area expertise or proofreading services, they can discuss writing strategies and principles, and share reader-based feedback on your work as general academic readers.

-- Strategies for project management, including developing time management skills, setting reasonable short-term and long-term goals, recognizing progress, and creating action plans that help you meet writing and revision goals
+- Help you develop strategies for project management, including time management skills, setting short-term and long-term goals, recognizing progress, and creating action plans that help you meet writing and revision goals

 The Speaking Fellows are undergraduate tutors who can provide feedback on speeches and presentations for classes and beyond.
 They can help with many aspects of spoken communication, including: